tc39/notes/meetings/2019-01/jan-29.md

 TST: I agree with MM that we shouldn't have "second-class" implementations.
 We have different implementation realities, including implementation complexity.
 (Gives an anecdote.)
 For some features, we can't rely on just having one implementation and realizing that it's impossible for other engines to implement.

-MS: Let's suppose hypothetically that Safari and Firefox adopted Chromium.
+MLS: Let's suppose hypothetically that Safari and Firefox adopted Chromium.
 I think what TST is important.
 But I can see that the committee would change dramatically in how it does things.
 It would give one entity veto power.
 I think we should consider what the future would look like if such a thing were to happen.
 We need to consider the viability of an open standard for JavaScript going forward.

 JHD: The intention of the PR I have open against the process document is to clarify the Stage 4 requirements.
 I'm planning on updating that PR later today,